-In this method, the exact strength of yarn is measured.
+In this method, the exact strength of the yarn is measured.
 It expresses the force required to break the single strand of yarn.
-It is usually measured in grams or centi newton.
-Elongation percentage at breaking is also recorded in this test.
-Elongation of yarn plays an important role during weaving.
-If the yarn has no elongation, it is almost impossible to weave the fabric by this yarn.
+It is usually measured in grams or centi of newton.
+The elongation percentage at breaking is also recorded in this test.
+The elongation of yarn plays an important role during weaving.
+If the yarn has no elongation, it is almost impossible to weave the fabric with this yarn.
 Two very important and useful parameters are obtained with the help of this test:

-RKM. – the strength of yarn in term of grams/tex.
+RKM. – the strength of yarn in terms of grams/tex.

 Elongation@break – in term of percentage(%).

 The yarn twist is a very important parameter.
 It seriously affects the performance of yarn.
 If the yarn has less twist than standard then fibre slippage may occur.
-The yarn having low twist posses low strength.
-There may be the chance of pilling formation due to low twist.
-It will give soft feel and touch.
+The yarn having a low twist possesses low strength.
+There may be a chance of pilling formation due to low twist.
+It will give a soft feel and touch.
 If the yarn has more twist than standard.
-The yarn will show good strength but it will give rough feel and touch.
+The yarn will show good strength but it will give a rough feel and touch.
 There may be a chance of snarling too.
 The amount of twist is expressed in turns/inch.

 · T.P.I. – turns per inch In the yarn.

-The anti-clockwise twist of yarn is called z-twist.
-The slope of spirals of yarn similar to the middle part of English letter “Z”.
+The anti-clockwise twist of yarn is called a z-twist.
+The slope of spirals of yarn is similar to the middle part of the English letter “Z”.